scholarslab/praxis/exercises/programming2/index.md

 ## While Loop

-Write a method that implements a while loop to count from 1 to 1000 and print the result to the screen.
+Write a method that uses a `while` loop to count from 1 to 1000 and print the number of the current iteration to the screen.
+(That is, the first time through, the loop should print "1"; "2" the next time through; and so forth.)

 {% highlight ruby %}
 def count(limit)